wtayyeb/django-postman/docs/quickstart.rst

 You may use it as it is with a CSS design of yours, re-use it or extend some parts of it, or only view it as an example.

+You may need to adjust some templates to match your version of Django.
+Permute the comment tags for the lines denoted by the marks: {# dj v1.x #} in:

+* base_write.html

+In case you run a Django 1.2 version, perform these additional steps for any template:

+* Remove {% load url from future %}
+* Change any {% url 'XX' %} to {% url XX %}

 Relations between templates::

     base.html